 That being said, we scrutinize every hive location in order to ensure the bees are completely surrounded by natural wildlife.
 This gives the bees access to native, seasonal flowers from which they gather their nectar.

 No!
 Honey has an amazing shelf life and is safe to eat indefinitely.

 It is said the oldest dated honey found was from over 5,000 years ago!
 Whether or not that honey would still be delicious is up for debate.

 That being said, honey is at its best immediately after it is extracted.
 Over a period of many months to years, the complex flavor profile of the honey degrades into a more monotonous, generic taste.
 In addition, honey slowly darkens and loses its floral aroma with time, which is further evidence of quality degradation.

-Sadly, most store bought honey is already 2-3 years old, which is why few people have had the pleasure of tasting the difference between honey varietals.
+Sadly, most store bought honey is already 2-3 years old, which is why few people have ever experienced the drastic flavor differences between fresh honey varietals.

 Different honeys definitely have unique flavor profiles indicative of the specific flower variety that sourced the nectar.
 These differences are most prominent when fresh from the hive.
 We offer brief descriptions of these different characteristics in our honey descriptions, but to truly understand them you have to taste it!